-The PhD is awarded to students who demonstrate high academic achievement and research competence in the fields of mechanical or industrial engineering.
+The PhD is awarded to students who demonstrate high academic achievement and research competence in the fields of mechanical engineering.
 To earn a PhD, a student must complete an approved, rigorous program of advanced course work and submit and defend an original dissertation of independent research.
 The Department of Mechanical and Industrial Engineering (MIE) expects all successful doctoral candidates to show depth of knowledge and research innovation in their chosen field of specialization.

-The MIE department admits applicants to the PhD program either directly after earning a suitable bachelor’s degree (i.e., Direct Entry) or after earning a master’s degree (i.e., Advanced Entry).
+The MIE department admits applicants to the PhD program either directly after earning a suitable bachelor’s degree (i.e., direct entry) or after earning a master’s degree (i.e., advanced entry).
 Upon acceptance into the program, an applicant is designated as a doctoral student.
 This designation is changed to doctoral candidate upon successful completion of the doctoral qualifying examinations (both written and oral area exams) as well as all the required course work.

 Academic and Research Advisors

 PhD students must find a research advisor within their first year of study.
 The research advisor must be a full-time or jointly appointed faculty or affiliated member of the MIE department; otherwise, a petition must be filed and approved by the MIE Graduate Affairs Committee.
 If the research advisor is outside the MIE department, a faculty member with 50 percent or more appointments in the MIE department must be chosen as the co-advisor.
 Students are advised by the academic advisor of their discipline before they select their research advisor(s).

 Students who wish to change their research advisor need to use the MIE petition form to make that request.
 The petition form must be signed by the student and by the student's current and future research advisor.
 The signed petition form should then be submitted to the MIE department for further processing.